Is Lose It! a good food tracking app? Full 2026 review, accuracy, pricing and alternatives

 - Database thinner than MFP or Cronometer

-Why people love Lose It!
+Why do users love Lose It!?

 - Onboarding is the gentlest in the category.